Dargones/anceps/README.md

   ```
   Here, *input_file* is the name of the file that contains the output of scanasion.py, and *test_file* is the name of the file that
   contains "answer key" for the scansion

   Example (this will work with the files in the repository after running scansion.py):
   ```
   python3 compare.py output/scanned_lines.txt input/manual_result.txt
   ```

 ## Acknowledgements:
-The 1000 of scanned lines from Aeneid that I used for testing purposes were kindly shared by Professor Ben Johnson (who is administrating hexameter.co)
+The 1000 of scanned lines from Aeneid that I used for testing purposes were kindly shared with me by Professor Ben Johnson (who is administrating hexameter.co)